 Permissions and Copyright

-Copyright automatically covers almost all original written works.
-Unless agreed otherwise, it is your contractual responsibility to obtain written permission from the copyright holder if you include any copyright material, whether published or unpublished.
+Copyright automatically covers almost all original written works and works in other media such as pictures, videos etc. Unless agreed otherwise, it is your contractual responsibility to obtain written permission from the copyright holder to use their work in this particular submission if you include any copyright material, whether published or unpublished.

 What copyright material can I include without permission?